Geoffrey Baer: Work with WTTW

 In 1989, Baer began working for WTTW Chicago as an associate producer for arts programs while continuing to lead Chicago Architecture Foundation boat tours on the weekends.
 In 1995, the newly-appointed chairman of WTTW took one such tour and approached Baer afterward.
 According to Baer, "By the time I got to work the next day, he’d called the station and said we should make the tour a TV show."

 His first show, Chicago By Boat, became so popular that it was updated in 2006.
 By then, Baer had hosted more than 20 programs highlighting Chicago area architecture and history.
 Today, Baer's programs often accompany pledge drives for WTTW because pledges tend to increase during Baer's programs or when DVDs of his programs are offered as gifts in exchange for pledges.
-Baer often serves as host and producer for these pledge shows.
+Baer often serves as host for these pledge shows.

 Personal life

-Baer lives in Evanston, Illinois; he has a wife and two daughters.
-In his free time, he enjoys competitive sailing and rowing.
+Baer lives in Evanston, Illinois with his family.
+In his free time, he enjoys competitive sailing.